 Mammography, also known as a mammogram, is the examination of the breast using x-rays.
 Mammography is considered the most effective tool for early breast tumor detection.
 Most medical experts agree that successful treatment of breast cancer often is linked to early diagnosis.
 Mammography plays a central part in early detection of breast cancers because it can show changes in the breast up to two years before a patient or physician can feel them.

-Our Practice uses digital mammography.
+CareNet Medical Group uses digital mammography for patients near our Schenectady and Clifton Park office locations.
 Also known as a full-field digital mammography, digital mammography allows the radiologist to alter the orientation, magnification, brightness and contrast to produce images of the breast that can be seen on a computer screen.
 Computer-aided detection, or CAD, uses a digitized mammographic image to search for abnormal areas of density, mass, or calcification that may indicate the presence of cancer.
 The CAD system highlights these areas on the images, alerting the need for further analysis.

 What are the advantages of digital mammography and computer-aided detection?